x

 How to submit evidence of Bacterial Meningitis vaccination:

-• All evidence of vaccination must be submitted through Med+Proctor.
+• All evidence of vaccination must be submitted electronically through Med+Proctor.

 • We suggest submitting your documentation as soon as possible, but no later than two weeks before your intended registration date, to prevent possible registration delays.
 Verification of immunizations may take up to 2 business days for notification and hold to be removed from the student's Banner account.